Panzer Army Africa: German-Italian Panzer Army

 Panzer Army Africa was renamed German-Italian Panzer Army (Deutsch-Italienische Panzerarmee, Armata Corazzata Italo-Tedesca) and subordinated to the Comando Supremo and to the Oberbefehlshaber Süd in October 1942 during the long retreat after the defeat at the Second Battle of El Alamein during the Western Desert Campaign.

 Army Group Africa

-In February 1943, the headquarters was expanded and called Army Group Africa (Heeresgruppe Afrika, Gruppo d'Armate Africa) to manage the defence of Tunisia during the final stages of the North African Campaign.
+February 1943 saw the formation of an Army Group Africa (Heeresgruppe Afrika, Gruppo d'Armate Africa), under Rommel, to manage the defence of Tunisia during the final stages of the North African Campaign.
 Army Group Africa included the German Fifth Panzer Army (5.
-Panzerarmee) under General Hans-Jürgen von Arnim and the Italian 1st Army under General Giovanni Messe.
+Panzerarmee) under General Hans-Jürgen von Arnim and the German-Italian Panzer Army, re-named the Italian 1st Army and under the command of General Giovanni Messe.
 Command of the Army Group was turned over from Rommel to General von Arnim in March.
 Both General von Arnim and Messe surrendered on May 1943, and the Army Group Africa was disbanded.
 Thus, ending the Axis presence in Africa.